shareloqs/MPSDynamics/README.md

 # Usage

 The basic usage is as follows.
-First include the package.
+First, include the package.

 ```julia
 using MPSDynamics
 ```

-To set up a simulation we require an MPS representing our initial wavefunction |\psi(0)\langle
+To set up a simulation we require an MPS representing our initial wave-function and a Matrix Product Operator (MPO) representing our Hamiltonian.

+MPSDynamics.jl contains various functions for generating MPSs and MPOs used for simulating certain models, but no attempt is made to be comprehensive.
+For generic MPO constuction, one can use the [ITensors.jl](https://github.com/ITensor/ITensors.jl) package and convert the resulting object into a form compatible with MPSDynamics.jl using the function MPOtoVector.

 # Publications